ikolith/citatel/book/code_and_downloads/templating.md

 ## How to Use Templating

 Mark things that should be handled by templating with {}.
-The dice go first, then the entity.
-Either can be left out.
+The quantity dice go first, then the entity, then dice determining what should be rolled on the table inside the entity, if it has has a table (more on tables in the [.yaml entity creation doc!](yaml_entity_creation.md#table)).
+Any of these can be left out.
 This can be done in any of the fields of an [entity .yaml](yaml_entity_creation.md).

 ```yaml
 - name: Salt Wretch